OpenTransfr/Core/docs/Banks/index.rst

 '["178.232..","178.233..","2a03:b0c0:.."]' // Sign this string with your private entity key.

+5. Base64 encode the signature.
+6. Append '@Unix time in milliseconds' to the end.

 Anyone wishing to verify the signature can perform the same steps as above and use your public entity key.

 A Javascript implementation is available at https://txroot.opentrans.fr/v1/dev.
 Pop open the console, load your private key with loadKey("hex_key") or generate one for testing with generateKey(), then call signIPs("your.domain.com").